RBAI secure dramatic Schools' Cup win with late try

 |Tries: Boyd 2, Edwards, Place; Cons: Eagleson

-RBAI secured one of the most dramatic ever Schools' Cup wins as they edged Campbell College 22-17 with an injury-time try from captain Jacob Boyd.
+RBAI secured one of the most dramatic ever Schools' Cup wins as they edged Campbell College 22-17 with an added-time try from captain Jacob Boyd.

-The trophy looked set to be shared until Boyd crossed in the fifth minute of added time in a Kingspan thriller.
+The trophy looked set to be shared until Boyd crossed in the 75th minute of a Kingspan thriller.

 Campbell led 10-5 at half time, with Jed Dornan scoring their try before Boyd crossed for Inst.